-The Austin Greyhound station is located on the north side of town off I-35.
-To travel downtown, take MetroBus 7.
+The Austin Greyhound station is located on the east side of town off of East Cesar Chavez St. To travel downtown, take MetroBus 4.
 Convenient schedules provide easy access to connecting buses to travel within Austin as well as to other cities in Texas.

 The Mega Bus is another great way to travel from surrounding cities such as San Antonio, Houston and Dallas/Fort Worth.
 Express buses run regularly, 7 days a week.
 Low-cost fares, comfortable seats, free Wi-Fi and panoramic windows makes this a great option for connecting to major cities across Texas.

 Amtrak Rail offers the Texas Eagle, traveling daily between Chicago and San Antonio, with stops in Austin and Dallas and other major cities.
 The Austin Amtrak station is conveniently located on the western edge of downtown Austin, in a historic 1947 Missouri Pacific Railroad depot, with easy access to Austin's attractions and activities.